-Cheryl Cole says marriage is a ''bond for a life''.
+Cheryl Cole says marriage is a ''bond for a life'' and thinks everyone should be entitled to do it, regardless of their sexuality.

 The 'Call My Name' singer - who divorced ex-husband Ashley Cole in 2010 amid claims he cheated on her with a string of women - still believes in the institution of marriage and thinks everyone should be entitled to enter it regardless of their sexuality.